An embedded DSL for constructing hardware circuits

 The design of Magma was heavily influenced by Chisel, so Magma should be easy to learn if you know Chisel.
-Some examples from the Chisel tutorial have been ported to Magma and can be found in these notebooks.
+Some examples from the Chisel tutorial have been ported to Magma and can be found in here.
 Magma also has a FIRRTL backend, and we hope to demonstrate interoperability with Chisel via FIRRTL soon.

 Magma is designed to work with Mantle which contains an a collection of useful circuits; and with Loam which is used to represent parts and boards, and to build applications for standalone FPGA boards.